 - So in order to maximize spin multiplicity, the pairing of electrons in a sub-shell does not take place until each sub-shell is singly occupied.

-This was a brief introduction to the rules that govern electronic configuration of elements.
+This was a brief introduction to the rules that govern the electronic configuration of elements.
 Learn how to write the electronic configuration of an element and the related concepts, register with BYJU’S.

 Practise This Question